 4. Create a Separate Ubuntu Linux Home Partition

-New versions of Ubuntu arrive every 6 months.
-Although you can upgrade to the latest version via the update manager, sometimes the upgrade doesn’t work as expected so some users like to do a fresh clean install.
+New versions of Ubuntu arrive every six months.
+Although you can upgrade to the latest version via the update manager, sometimes the upgrade doesn’t work as expected.
+As such, it’s wise to consider a fresh install.

 All your files and data on the Home partition will be preserved even after a fresh install.

 5. Be Sure to Install a Full Upgrade

 You may know that one way to upgrade a Debian-based Linux distro like Ubuntu is to use the upgrade command.
 Away from the terminal, you may simply wait for the upgrade to be issued via the update manager.